Sino-African relations: Environmental degradation

+Illegal fishing in Africa

+In Africa, the Chinese commercial fishing fleet is responsible for more illegal, unreported and unregulated fishing (IUU) fishing than that of any other nation.

 Kenya

 Kenya's relations with China figured prominently in the 2022 Kenyan general election, in which both candidates criticized the country's existing relations with China.

 Zimbabwe

 The China-Zimbabwe relationship drew the attention of critics.
 China was accused of supplying Zimbabwe with jet fighters, vehicles, and other military equipment.
 China declared in 2007 that it was limiting assistance to humanitarian aid.
 In July 2008, Chinese diplomatic channels asked Mugabe "to behave", though critics see that as a way for China to protect its interests in this country should a regime change.

 War in Darfur

 Another high-profile event of concern for critics of China in Africa was in the run-up to the 2008 Summer Olympics.
 Human rights groups criticized China for its supportive relationship with the government of Sudan, which had been accused of mass killings in Darfur.
 China is Sudan's largest economic partner, with a 40% share in its oil, and also sells Sudan small arms.
 China has threatened to veto UN Security Council actions to combat the war in Darfur.
 In response, a 2008 editorial in the CCP-owned daily tabloid Global Times stated that "As the Darfur issue is not an internal affair of China, nor was it caused by China, to link the two together is utterly unreasonable, irresponsible and unfair."

 Following pressure and criticism from the international community, China appointed a Special Envoy for Africa Issues, Liu Guijin.
 To facilitate resolution of the Darfur issue, Liu coordinated with the AU, EU, United States, and UN.